pcode-at/pcode-academy/react-beginner/readme.md

 #### 10:30
 ES6 destructuring is very nice and important for writing cleaner code.
 If you are not already familiar with it or/and want to learn more about it, read this [article](https://codeburst.io/es6-destructuring-the-complete-guide-7f842d08b98f).

+### Video #17
+#### 04:00
+Passing only these things down that are explicitly needed.
+This is very important and you will learn more about that when you learn the state-management library [Redux](https://redux.js.org/).

+#### 05:35
+The course instructor Wes Bos talks about functional programming.
+This is a very crucial concept that helps you writing cleander code.
+I highly recommend to read this [article](https://hackernoon.com/functional-programming-in-js-map-filter-reduce-pt-5-308a205fdd5f).
+It points out some very helpful JavaScript functions for arrays.

+#### 10:40
+"...but it doesn't make a whole lot of sense to make a separate component just for this one item".
+This is what Wes Bos said when he created a render function in the current file.
+It is not always easy when you should create an own component in a seperate file for something.
+I tend to always create